 When running without K-safety (in other words, a K-safety value of zero) any node failure is fatal and will bring down the database (since there are no longer enough partitions to maintain operation).
 When running with K-safety on, if a node goes down, the remaining nodes of the database cluster log an error indicating that a node has failed.

 By default, these error messages are logged to the console terminal.
 Since the loss of one or more nodes reduces the reliability of the cluster, you may want to increase the urgency of these messages.
 For example, you can configure a separate Log4J appender (such as the SMTP appender) to report node failure messages.
 To do this, you should configure the appender to handle messages of class HOST and severity level ERROR or greater.
-See Chapter 14, Logging and Analyzing Activity in a VoltDB Database for more information about configuring logging.
+See the chapter on Logging in the VoltDB Administrator's Guide for more information about configuring logging.

 When a node fails with K-safety enabled, the database continues to operate.
 But at the earliest possible convenience, you should repair (or replace) the failed node.